Solid foods: How to get your baby started

 Is juice OK?

+Don't give juice to your baby until after age 1.
 Juice isn't a necessary part of a baby's diet, and it's not as valuable as whole fruit.
-Too much juice might contribute to weight problems and diarrhea, as well as thwart your baby's appetite for more-nutritious solid foods.
-Sipping juice throughout the day or while falling asleep can lead to tooth decay.
+Too much juice might contribute to weight problems and diarrhea.
+Sipping juice throughout the day can lead to tooth decay.

 Know what's off-limits

-Certain foods are not appropriate for babies.
+Certain foods aren't appropriate for babies.
 Consider these guidelines:

 - Don't offer cow's milk or honey before age 1.
 Cow's milk doesn't meet an infant's nutritional needs — it isn't a good source of iron — and can increase the risk of iron deficiency.
 Honey might contain spores that can cause a serious illness known as infant botulism.